sleepy-juan/To-gather/report.md

 ### Task 1
 ![Image of Solution 1](./1.jpeg)
+Sihyun is a 21-year-old undergraduate student who loves discussion.
+Although there are many platforms supporting one form of discussion, nothing satisfies him.
+He tried to use Classum, KLMS, or Google Docs, but there are several weaknesses that make him uncomfortable.
+At that time, friends of him suggested him to use To-gather which is a platform to discuss together.

 ### Task 2
 ![Image of Solution 2](./2.jpeg)
+Ming is a student who is taking music lessons at university.
+She is currently using a communication platform that students in the same class can share.
+1. She saw someone in her class ask questions one day, and she thought it was most efficient to answer them using voice and musical instruments.
+She was able to respond easily because her platform provided a system that could answer using sound, video, code, etc.
+2. While she was reading a class book, the 15th sentence on page 217 of Chapter 2 was not understandable.
+However, she tried to give up studying because it was too much trouble finding the part by opening and scrolling through the files in the book.
+But the platform she's using today was supporting a single directory search that could tag right where she wanted to put questions not even open thr pdf file.
+3. She wanted to use various color highlights like her friend.
+Realizing that raising the level of active participation would make the platform's supported highlights more diverse, she decided to do more hard discourse.

 ### Task 3
 ![Image of Solution 3](./3.jpeg)
+Juan is a 21-year-old ungraduate student who is in individual research in kixlab.
+He has a task reading papers; However, he does not have a confidence to understand the English article.
+Although he has a google translator to translate the English, there is some limitation to analyze whole paper.
+Thus, he wants to analyze the paper more easily by collective intelligence such as asking for friends.
+And the problem is surrounding people are not always existing.
+Therefore, he needs some help without distance restriction.